S1mS1ngh/senior-design/User-docs.md

 This is optional but you will have to state classes that you're currently taking in the semester in order for better recommendation of related channels of your interest.
 ![Sign Up 3](Resources/img/Sign-up-2.png "Sign Up 3")

-Cincy Study offers you some possible channels of your choice of classes that you might be interested and you are good to go with your new account.
+Bearcat Circle offers you some possible channels of your choice of classes that you might be interested and you are good to go with your new account.
 ![Sign Up 4](Resources/img/Sign-up-4.png "Sign Up 4")

 ## Create new chat
-![Chat Page](Resources/img/Chat-Page.png "Chat Page") The Chat Page will allow you to reach out and communicate directly to another person signed up through Cincy Study.
+![Chat Page](Resources/img/Chat-Page.png "Chat Page") The Chat Page will allow you to reach out and communicate directly to another person signed up through Bearcat Circle.
 To start a chat with someone, all you have to do is hit the "Create New Chat" button and type the name of someone you would like to communicate with.
 Then type your message and hit send!
 Once you have sent/received some messages, you will be able to select different chats from different people by just clicking on the chat itself.

 ## Create new group